15 Festive Ideas to Include at Your Next Company Holiday Party

 Winter Wonderland: Bring in the fake snow, twinkling lights, and white decor!

 Holiday Movie: Choose from many classic holiday movies such as The Grinch, A Christmas Story, or A Charlie Brown Christmas

-Pick a Decade: Whether you choose the 50s or the 80s, a decade party can be awesome.
-Have everyone dress in holiday garb from the decade you choose and buy some decorations that reflect this era.
+Pick a Decade: A decade party can be awesome whether you choose the 50s or the 80s.
+Have everyone dress in holiday garb from the decade you choose and buy or rent some decorations that reflect this era.

 Ugly Sweater Party: An oldie but a goodie, ugly Christmas sweater parties never get old.

 Once you've settled on a theme, let the whole office know.
 Or, better yet, you can have everyone vote on a theme to get them more involved.

 To make the theme come to your life, all your decorations, party favors, and refreshments should revolve around it.
 It's also usually a good idea to have people dress in the spirit of the holiday theme.

 3. Have Games and Prizes